UNINETTSigma2/documentation/tutorials/guides/cuda_translating-tools.md

 $ make install
 ```
 **_Step 1.3_**
-Set up environment variables to be able to work from /install directory
-This is the easiest solution.
-For more advanced usage(ie. wanting to modify `Clacc`, see "Usage from Build directory": (https://github.com/llvm-doe-org/llvm-project/blob/clacc/main/README.md))
+Set up environment variables to be able to work from /install directory, which is the easiest solution.
+For more advanced usage (ie. wanting to modify `Clacc`, see "Usage from Build directory": (https://github.com/llvm-doe-org/llvm-project/blob/clacc/main/README.md))

 ```console
 $ export PATH=`pwd`/../install/bin:$PATH